iamalwaysuncomfortable/zk-counterparty/zkips/ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

     end
 ```

+Implementation level details and a more complete diagrammatic representation of ZK-Edge is laid out in the `Protocol Description` section below.

 # Protocol Goals

 ## Privacy Goals

-It is assumed that both Alice and Bob have the following data they don't want to reveal to other parties:
+For two parties Alice and Bob using ZK-Edge, it is assumed they both have the following data they don't want to reveal to each other or other parties:
   * Sensitive data `x` that serves as inputs to inference functions `I(x)`
   * Derived inferences `I` which by definition are statistics about Alice or Bob's data
   * Decision parameters `d` which reveal preferences

 The following privacy goals are thus established based on this information sensitivity:

-1. **Sensitive Shouldn't Leak:** Ensure all sensitive data `x`, inferences `I` and decision parameters `d` are never directly exposed (for example, being sent over the wire)
+1. **Sensitive Data Owned By a Party Shouldn't Be Exposed to Other Parties:** Ensure all sensitive data `x`, inferences `I` and decision parameters `d` are never directly exposed to parties except for the party that generated these data.

-2. **Encrypted Secrets Reveal No Information:** Collection of encrypted versions of `E(x)`, `E(I)` and `E(d)` by a counterparty or any third party do not reveal any data about these secrets
+2. **Hidden Secrets Reveal No Information:** Collection of hidden versions of data `Hx`, `HI` and `Hd` by a counterparty or any third party do not reveal any information

-3. **Proofs Should Not Invadvertently Leak Secrets:** Secrets are not discoverable over multiple proofs (necessitating appropriate blinding factors)
+3. **Proofs Should Not Invadvertently Leak Secrets:** Secrets are not discoverable over multiple proofs.
+This will necessitate the use of cryptographic pratices such as using appropriate blinding factors, using appropriately strong sources of randomness or determinstic sources of it, NOT re-using randomn numbers, etc.

-4. **Public Proof Statements Should't Lead to Reconstruction of Original Data:** It should be impossible to gain significant information about the original data through Public or semi-public proof statements
+4. **Public Proof Statements Should't Lead to Reconstruction of Original Data:** It should be impossible to gain significant information about the original data beyond the narrow scope of public or semi-public proof statements

 ## Non-Goals

-1. **Statements can be public:** Statements are not meant to be hidden and can be published publicly or shared in cleartext over the while
+1. **Statements Can Be Public:** Statements are not meant to be hidden and can be published publicly or a be decryptable into cleartext by the counterparty

-2. **Proved Statements can be Statistics:** The protocol is meant to protect mining of data.
+2. **Proved Statements can be Statistics:** The protocol is meant to protect against mining of data sent to a counterparty.
 It does not however prevent the results of what's proved from becoming a statistic itself.
-It is left to the protocol implementors to decide how much what data public statements being proved reveal
+It is left to the protocol implementors what information public statements being proved reveal

 3. **Not Fully Homomorphic ML:** The protocol posits that the machine learning functions and data inputs `f(y|x)` themselves are not required to be encrypted so long as they do not leave an environment trusted by the protocol user.
 This does not **prevent** one from using a fully homomorphic encryption scheme with this protocol however.